Amirthavanan/Student_regitry_qrcode/README.md

 # Student_regitry_qrcode
-Details of student with their unique QR or Barcode IDs
+Details of student with their unique QR or Barcode IDs - <a href="https://studentregitryqrcode-gxiczbnhqnapm3taxufzjh.streamlit.app/">Link</a>